Best Premium Air Purifiers for Dorm Under $400

 Levoit Vital 200S Smart Air Purifier

-CNET recommends Levoit's smart purifiers as a strong-value choice pairing app control and auto mode with genuine HEPA cleaning at a low price.
-Good Housekeeping notes the washable pre-filter and combined HEPA-carbon cartridge keep running cost manageable.
-At $130-160, the Vital 200S-P is the cheapest smart purifier here that passes the dorm-fit test.
+CNET recommends Levoit's smart purifiers as a strong-value choice, pairing app control and auto mode with genuine True HEPA cleaning at a low price, while Good Housekeeping notes that the washable pre-filter and HEPA-carbon cartridge keep running cost manageable, and at $130-160 the Vital 200S is the cheapest smart purifier here that still passes the dorm-fit test.

-The DGH Dorm Air Score of 8.6 is within a tenth of the Coway Mighty, but it gets there differently: Dorm-Room Fit scores 9.2 vs 9.0 (the slim tower is genuinely smaller), and Filter-Cost Value scores 8.8 vs 8.5 (the washable pre-filter extends HEPA life).
-Clean-Air Delivery scores 8.0 vs 8.6 — lower raw CADR, but still more than enough at ~380 sq ft for a 150-200 sq ft dorm.
+Its DGH Dorm Air Score of 8.6 lands within a tenth of the Coway Mighty, though the weighted composite reaches that mark differently: Dorm-Room Fit scores 9.2 against 9.0 because the slim tower is genuinely smaller, while Filter-Cost Value scores 8.8 against 8.5 because the washable pre-filter extends HEPA life.
+Clean-Air Delivery scores 8.0 against 8.6 — a lower raw CADR that still delivers ample throughput at roughly 380 sq ft for a 150-200 sq ft dorm.

-The auto mode is the practical win: the onboard sensor ramps the fan when cooking smells or smoke drift in, then idles quietly at 24dB during a study session.
-Sleep mode dims the display — useful in a single room where any light on the ceiling is visible from the pillow.
-The VeSync app gives real-time PM2.5 readings on your phone without extra hardware, at roughly $70 less than the Coway Mighty's price floor.
+The auto mode is the practical advantage, because the onboard sensor ramps the fan when cooking smells or smoke drift in and then idles quietly near 24dB during a study session.
+Sleep mode dims the display, which matters where any ceiling light is visible from the pillow, and the VeSync app delivers real-time PM2.5 readings on your phone at roughly $70 below the Coway Mighty's price.

 What We Love